Forward-backward correlations between multiplicities in windows separated in azimuth and rapidity

-Important that by (\ref{C2ex}) the observation of multiplicity-multiplicity correlation with two small (in azimuth and rapidity) windows, enables to measure the two-particle correlation function $C_2$ in accordance with the standard definition (\ref{C_2}) even in the case of nonhomogeneous distributions (e.g. in the absence of the translation invariance in rapidity) and without using an event mixing procedure, usually applied in a di-hadron correlation analysis (see the discussion in Appendix C).
+It is important to note that by (\ref{C2ex}), the measurement of multiplicity correlation between two sufficiently small window determines the two-particle correlation function $C_2$ in accordance with the standard definition in (\ref{C_2}).
+This also holds in the absence of the translational invariance in rapidity.
+It does not necessitate an event mixing procedure, which is usually applied in the di-hadron correlation analysis, as discussed in Appendix C.

-Note also that if in formula (\ref{C2ex}) we'll mean by $\nF$ and $\nB$ the multiplicities of particles with the certain transverse momenta belonging correspondingly to the intervals $\dpF$ and $\dpB$, than by (\ref{C2ex}) one can measure the two-particle correlation function $C_2$ between particles belonging to the different transverse momentum intervals, similarly as it is done in the so-called triggered di-hadron correlation approach.
-In principle, this enables using the small $\dpF$ and $\dpB$ intervals to measure the whole two-particle correlation function $C_2(\bpF,\bpB)$ with the 3-momenta $\bpF$ and $\bpB$ being the centers of the $\dyF\,\dfF\,\dpF$ and $\dyB\,\dfB\,\dpB$ intervals.
+Note that if we change $\nF$ and $\nB$ to denote the multiplicities of particles with transverse momenta in intervals $\dpF$ and $\dpB$, respectively, then (\ref{C2ex}) can be used to measure the two-particle correlation function $C_2$ between particles belonging to these intervals.
+This is analogous to what is done in the triggered di-hadron correlation approach.
+In principle, this enables using the small $\dpF$ and $\dpB$ intervals to measure the whole two-particle correlation function $C_2(\bpF,\bpB)$, where the 3-momenta $\bpF$ and $\bpB$ are the centers of the $\dyF\,\dfF\,\dpF$ and $\dyB\,\dfB\,\dpB$ intervals.